HaimanotG/scheduling_app_backend/README.md

 ### Tips
-if you are testing your apis using postman you can import this file into post man *scheduling_app.postman_collection.json*.
+if you are testing your apis using postman you can import this file into postman *scheduling_app.postman_collection.json*.

 Mantras: